-As mentioned in the introduction the Aeropress has found a very unexpected fan base: frequent travellers with a penchant for coffee!
+As mentioned in the introduction, the device has found a very unexpected fan base: frequent travelers with a penchant for coffee!

 This group is called the #milehighaeropressclub on Instagram.
 Initially, the idea was to brew your own on the plane instead of succumbing to horrible airline coffee.
-But gradually it has become a ‘thing'.
-Slightly more awesome than the ice bucket challenge but definitely not as cool as running with the bulls in Pamplona.
+But gradually it has become a ‘thing.’
+Slightly more awesome than the ice bucket challenge but not quite as cool as running with the bulls in Pamplona.

-You can’t really give a recipe for aeropressing on a plane.
+You can’t really give a recipe for how to use an Aeropress on a plane.
 It’s more like you need the right mindset and a bit of guidance.

-I have tried it a few times, and it’s definitely easier than V60’ing on a plane.
-Still, it’s a lot of hassle and you are sure to get some weird looks.
+I have tried it a few times, and it’s easier than V60’ing on a plane.
+Still, it’s a bit of hassle, and you are sure to get some weird looks.

 So far we have been talking a lot about the upsides of this remarkable brewer.
 Now, let me focus on some of the cons.
-As mentioned in the introduction a lot of home baristas actually have a hard time getting really good coffee out of the Aeropress.
+As mentioned in the introduction a lot of home baristas (as well as pros) actually have a hard time getting delicious coffee out of the device.

-I have often had friends confess to me that they rarely use the brewer and that pour over seems to consistently perform better.
+I have often had friends confess to me that they rarely use the brewer and that pour over coffee consistently tastes btter.

 With that in mind, here are some typical mistakes the burgeoning Aero-barista might commit and how to fix them.

-As mentioned above the Aeropress and the espresso has always had some kind of mythical connection in peoples mind.
-Maybe because of the names, maybe because they both utilize pressure in some way instead of just plain old gravity.
+As mentioned above, the Aeropress and the espresso have always had some kind of mythical connection in peoples mind.
+Maybe because of the names, or maybe because they both utilize pressure in some way.

-The truth is that this approach only serves to ruin your brew.
-Coffee brewed this way often has a weird almost one-dimensional flavor.
+By exerting full full force when brewing, you actually ruin your coffee.
+Coffee brewed this way often has a weird, almost one-dimensional flavor.

-This tip might sounds really simple, but actually it’s a crucial step in making a delicious cup every single time.
+This tip might sound simple, but it’s a crucial step in making a delicious cup every single time.

-Furthermore, it should be mixed and aerated slightly in order to let all the aroma compounds blend nicely.
+- Furthermore, it should be mixed and aerated slightly to let all the aroma compounds blend nicely.

-All this will happen automatically if you brew into a carafe and swirl it around a couple of times.
+- All the above things will happen automatically if you brew into a carafe or range server and swirl it around a couple of times.